 The air, mixed with the smell of the paper mill and swamp water, was thick with fog.
 I strained my eyes to see street signs as we slowed the car near the Plantersville Community Center.

 The tannish yellow building where we held my grandparents 50th wedding anniversary party filled the intersection.
-Nearly everyone in Jackson Village had come out to celebrate Willie Shaw Morant and Bertha Lance Morant.
+Nearly everyone we knew in Jackson Village had come out to celebrate Willie Shaw Morant and Bertha Lance Morant.
 Jackson Village, one of three black communities in the small unincorporated town of Plantersville, South Carolina, had its own beautiful rhythm.

 A century and a half after emancipation, the remnants of plantation life are still present.
 Tall fields of rice conceal the big white house sitting far off the road as we neared my dad’s childhood home.
 I peered out the window at the enormous estate I’d driven past during every childhood visit to Plantersville.
 But, now instead of wonder, I am conflicted.
 On one hand, I am burdened by the poignant reminder of the enslavement of my ancestors; yet on the other, I am full of exuberant pride having come from such a beautiful lineage of people.

 Most of the Gullah Geechee people purchased their family land or it was deeded to them after emancipation.
 Generation after generation families passed the land down remaining connected to their ancestors and building a legacy for generations to come.
 For my family, in particular, Jackson Village was named after an ancestor Jack (Mayrant) Morant who divided up his land and gave it to family members.
 A century later the area remains mostly inhabited by his descendants.
 While it’s fair to assume that African Americans can trace their history to enslavement, few have a clear story of their family’s early history on American soil.